The New England Journal of Medicine April 04, 2019

 Setting

-Population Adult patients presenting with acute major bleeding while receiving treatment with a factor Xa inhibitor (apixaban, rivaroxaban, edoxaban, or enoxaparin) within 18 hours prior to enrollment.
+Population Adult patients with acute major bleeding occurring within 18 hours after the administration of a factor Xa inhibitor (apixaban, rivaroxaban, edoxaban, or enoxaparin).

-Intervention Andexanet alfa administered as an intravenous bolus followed by a 2-hour infusion.
+Intervention Andexanet alfa administered as a target-dose intravenous bolus followed by a 2-hour continuous infusion.

-Outcome Co-primary endpoints: percent change in anti-factor Xa activity from baseline to the nadir during treatment, and the percentage of patients with adjudicated excellent or good hemostatic efficacy at 12 hours post-infusion.
+Outcome Co-primary endpoints: Percent change in anti-factor Xa activity after andexanet treatment, and the percentage of patients with excellent or good hemostatic efficacy at 12 hours after the end of the infusion (adjudicated by prespecified criteria).

 Study Limitations